la2050/archive/_projects/2016/northeast-los-angeles-and-the-san-gabriel-valley-get-prepd-and-pepd.md

   LA and the SGV; let's change that for good!
 project_is_collaboration: 'No'
 project_collaborators: None.
-project_areas: '["East LA","San Gabriel Valley","N/A"]'
+project_areas:
+  - East LA
+  - San Gabriel Valley
+  - N/A
 project_measure: >-
   Success means offering nPEP/PrEP services at our four health centers in a manner that is sustainable, efficient, culturally competent, and serves and